sujith-eag/personal-site/content/docs/c/ds_qp/unit_5_q_answered.md

 ____

+#### 2-3-4 Tree

-iv.
-2-3-4 Tree:  is a self-balancing tree where each node can have 2, 3, or 4 children and can store 1, 2, or 3 keys, respectively.
+2-3-4 Tree is a self-balancing tree where each node can have 2, 3, or 4 children and can store 1, 2, or 3 keys, respectively.

 This tree is a generalization of both the 2-tree and 3-tree and is also a type of B-tree.
 - 2-node: A node with 1 key and 2 children.
 - 3-node: A node with 2 keys and 3 children.
 - 4-node: A node with 3 keys and 4 children.

 Like 2-3 trees, the 2-3-4 tree is balanced, with all leaves at the same level.

-It supports efficient insertion and deletion operations, with a time complexity of \(O(\log n)\).
+It supports efficient insertion and deletion operations, with a time complexity of O(\log n).

 The 2-3-4 tree can be converted into a B-tree of order 4, meaning it is essentially a B-tree with a maximum of 4 children per node.